AB-xdev/java-annotation-processing-code-execution/README.md

 <img src="./JSR269InANutshell.png" height=450 />

 [JSR 269](https://jcp.org/en/jsr/detail?id=269) introduced Annotation processing into Java.<br/>
-Annotation processing is done by the Java compiler itself (because it comes from a time before buildtools like Maven or Gradle).
+Annotation processing is done by the Java compiler itself (because it's from a time before buildtools like Maven or Gradle).

 This itself is not a problem but the following design aspects are: https://docs.oracle.com/en/java/javase/17/docs/specs/man/javac.html#annotation-processing